 Will a border fence cost money?
 Will it look aesthetically unpleasing in some places?
 Sure, but the cost of illegal immigration on our welfare, education, hospitals, criminal justice system, highway safety, drug violence, and culture is incalculable and infinite.
 And the sight of dead bodies and drug smugglers is more offensive than a security barrier.

-The 245-mile security fence in Israel cost $450 million, averaging $1.8 million per mile.
+The 245-mile border fence along Israel’s southern border with the Sinai Peninsula cost $450 million, averaging $1.8 million per mile.
 Assuming the completion of our security fence would cost the same amount, the total tab would come in at just under $2 billion.
-Even if we use higher estimates of 9 million per mile, as estimated by DHS for the cost of the San Diego fence, that would amount to roughly $6 billion for the project.
+Even if we use higher estimates of $9 million per mile, as estimated by DHS for the cost of the San Diego fence, the total cost would amount to roughly $6 billion for the project.

 Ideally, we should not need a full security fence at our southern border.
 As Moses observed when the Jews were conquering the land of Canaan, the weaker cities were the ones encompassed by a wall while the stronger ones were confident in their prowess for defense.
 And indeed, if we had a country that actually enforced our laws, cut off the magnets, and held the government of Mexico accountable for their violation of our sovereignty, we wouldn’t need a wall.
 But we are not a strong country at a political level.
 In fact, we have a weak and malfeasant governing class.
 We therefore need a border fence.